The septuagenarian with Alzheimer’s

-About the caregiver
+About the home attendant

-Seema, the caregiver from Life Circle, is in her early 40s and has two children, a 22-year-old son and a 20-year-old daughter.
+Seema, the home attendant from Life Circle, is in her early 40s and has two children, a 22-year-old son and a 20-year-old daughter.
 She lost her husband in a car accident when she was one-month pregnant with her daughter, but this loss did not break her.
 She did her training at a nursing home in Jalesar, her hometown, and never looked back.

 Seema is very passionate about her work.
 She explains how working at Life Circle has given her financial stability.
 She recently purchased a two-wheeler and her earnings helped her pay off the EMI.
 Her commute in the bustling city has become easy now.
 She is able to provide financial support to her children and is content with her job.

 Quality care, the need of the hour